Reduce greenhouse gas (GHG) and air pollutant emission.

 Note: See Annex 1-A.

 4.1.
-Complete a detailed inventory of GHGs and air pollutants emitted on the participant’s entire area of jurisdiction within the last 5 years.
+Complete a detailed inventory of GHGs and air pollutants emitted within the boundary of the participant’s footprint within the last 5 years.
 Inventory should include key GHGs: CO2, CH4, and N2O and criteria air pollutants, such as NOx, SOx, VOC, and PM.

 Note: Participants that are in nonattainment areas or that have potential “hotspots” should place a priority on an inventory of their relevant criteria air pollutants.
 Criteria air pollutants refer to those that are reported in Environment Canada’s National Pollutant Release Inventory (NPRI) or U.S. EPA’s National Emissions Inventory (NEI).